 - GENERAL BUSINESS: Advised business clients with emphasis on negotiating and drafting contracts and leases, reviewing corporate formation documents, drafting corporate resolutions, advising on dispute resolution, and monitoring litigation.
 Also provided general legal advice to trustee and beneficiaries of very wealthy trust involving disputing family factions.
 Made court appearances, drafted responsive pleadings, negotiated and drafted settlement agreement of a major lawsuit which included a complex trust bifurcation agreement.

-Ms. Lanphar has taught numerous classes for Continuing Education of the Bar (CEB) including Real Estate Transactions (a 4-day course); Escrow and Escrow Issues; and Title Insurance Practice.
-She has also been a panel member on numerous classes sponsored by the Practicing Law Institute (PLI).
+Professional Organizations: Ms. Lanphar has taught numerous classes for Continuing Education of the Bar (CEB) including Real Estate Transactions (a 4-day course); Escrow and Escrow Issues; and Title Insurance Practice.
+She has also been a panel member on numerous classes sponsored by the Practicing Law Institute (PLI) and other real estate industry organizations.

 After joining First American, Ms. Lanphar worked closely with the California Association of REALTORS® to redraft their Residential Purchase Agreement and related standard forms.
 She co-taught numerous courses with CAR attorneys at both the annual CAR convention and at local associations on a variety of topics including escrow, title insurance and real estate issues.

-Ms. Lanphar was an adjunct professor at Chapman University School of Law teaching classes in Commercial Leasing and a practice skills class for Contract Transactions.
+Law School: For 5 years, Ms. Lanphar was an adjunct professor at Fowler School of Law at Chapman University (Orange) teaching classes in Commercial Leasing and a practice skills class for contract transactions.

-For the last 30 years, Ms. Lanphar has been dedicated to public service through numerous charities:
+Volunteer: For the last 35 years, Ms. Lanphar has been dedicated to public service through numerous charities:

 - Constitutional Rights Foundation of Orange County, Mock Trial Competition - Judge 1986; Advisor 1991, 1993